 In 2014, through a first-of-its-kind partnership, The Patterson Foundation donated Patriot Plaza — a 2,800-seat ceremonial amphitheater at Sarasota National Cemetery in Florida — to the Department of Veterans Affairs.
 The Patterson Foundation connects the community, including schools in Charlotte, Desoto, Manatee, and Sarasota counties, with Patriot Plaza by working with the Arts and Cultural Alliance of Sarasota County, which facilitates Patriot Plaza Tours and EdExploreSRQ EdExplorations.
 The Patterson Foundation realized that the primary concern for educators when selecting any EdExploration is transportation funding.
 As a result, The Patterson Foundation began funding these field trips to Patriot Plaza for any school in the four-county area.

-Season of Sharing is a partnership between the Herald-Tribune Media Group and the Community Foundation of Sarasota County that inspires the caring community to donate to help families in Florida’s Charlotte, DeSoto, Manatee, and Sarasota counties who are on the verge of homelessness.
-Season of Sharing provides individuals and families with the critical assistance they need to get back on their feet and stay in their homes, covering emergency expenses like medical bills, rent, child care, and transportation.
+Season of Sharing is a time-tested and trusted resource that inspires the caring community to donate to help families in Florida’s Sarasota, Manatee, Charlotte, and DeSoto counties regain their stability following a crisis.
+Powered by a partnership between the Herald-Tribune Media Group and the Community Foundation of Sarasota County, Season of Sharing provides individuals and families with the critical assistance they need to get back on their feet, covering emergency expenses like medical bills, rent, child care, and transportation.
 Each year, The Patterson Foundation provides unique matching opportunities to spur further displays of generosity from community donors throughout Season of Sharing by strengthening the impact of their gifts.

 The Suncoast Campaign for Grade-Level Reading is a four-county effort in Charlotte, DeSoto, Manatee, and Sarasota counties to help children from birth through 3rd grade, especially those from asset-limited families, succeed in life by ensuring they read on grade level.
 Part of a nationwide movement, the region is focused on addressing the most common issues and obstacles that impact a child’s ability to read through five solutions areas: school readiness, attendance, summer learning, family engagement, and health determinants.